How Safe is Bonjesta® ?

 - Do not always contain the correct active ingredient

-- Do not contain the correct dosage, so you’ll have to cut the pills yourself
+- Do not contain the correct dosage

 - Are not formulated to provide both immediate and long-lasting relief